 You can bet Roy wears his RACAL respirator every time he turns on his lathe now!
 Roy has assembled this data over the years from various sources and when an entry appears in red, this indicates that the information has come from only one source and has not been verified elsewhere.

-Some of the information here has come as a surprise to me and its a wonder I’ve never had a toxic reaction to wood that I’ve been aware of.
+Although I ALWAYS practice woodworking safety, some of the information here has come as a surprise to me.
+Its a wonder I’ve never had a toxic reaction to wood that I’ve been aware of.